kushalbhatia/duplicate-files/README.md

 18. Find out how long the program takes to run from start to finish

-19. Run program using sudo to run as super-user giving you full administrator privileges, then enter your password for computer
+19. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password